MeldCE/wp-gallery-hierarchy/README.md

 - AJAX-based image gallery/search
   - Easy image selection
     - Selection based on either manually selecting images or filtering
+    - Images can be manually selected across multiple pages
   - One interface for browsing/inserting images
 - Lightbox for larger image popup